 |CPU COOLER||Noctua NH-L9i L-Type Low-Profile Cooler||¥5,280|

-I also had a spare 120GB M.2 SSD for IOPs intensive applications and a 2TB HDD for storing data that's rarely accessed, such as backups, snapshots, and operating system ISOs.
+I also had a spare 120GB M.2 SSD for IOPs intensive applications, such as Elasticsearch, and a 2TB HDD for storing data that's rarely accessed, such as backups, snapshots, and operating system ISOs.
+I'll run a benchmark on the actual IOPs performance at a later time.

-I use Ubuntu 16.04.4 LTS and CentOS 7 to run different software such as Elasticsearch, Logstash, and Kibana as a SIEM for parsing logs and other telemetry from different workstation and server systems.
+As mentioned above, I use Ubuntu 16.04.3 LTS (103) to run different software such as Elasticsearch, Logstash, and Kibana as a SIEM for parsing logs and other telemetry data from different workstations and servers.
 Running a Elastic Stack setup typically requires 16GB+ of RAM and at least 2 CPUs, so this is one area that my laptop failed to deliver.

 I use the Netgear AC1900 (R7000) for all of my wireless routing and connecting to the WAN.
 Since the motherboard only comes with a single 1 Gbps NIC, I purchased an additional USB-C 1 Gbps NIC.